jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 + *Delete resource*: @fig:delete-data-complete, @fig:delete-where-complete

 The queries should cover all different queries from the update @sparql spec (see @sec:sparql-query-types).
-Because we want to cover all type of queries, some choke points are represented by more then one query.
+Because we want to cover all types of queries, some choke points are represented by more than one query.

 #grid(